colussim/HomeCortex/README.md

 HomeCortex is an ongoing exploration of privacy-first conversational AI for smart environments.

-The project combines embedded systems, local LLM inference, distributed edge devices, multilingual speech processing, and adaptive memory architectures into a unified self-hosted platform designed for real-world usage.
+The project combines embedded systems, local LLM inference, distributed edge devices, multilingual speech processing, and adaptive memory architectures into a unified self hosted platform designed for real-world usage.

 Beyond home automation, HomeCortex serves as an experimental framework for studying: